 An average IVF cycle in the UK currently takes 3 to 6 weeks.
 However, it is important to note that there are different types of IVF and every patient is unique, so the length of the IVF process from start to finish will depend on the individual circumstances of the patient, the treatment protocol used and where the treatment is undertaken.

-You will also have the chance to ask us any questions you have to ensure you clear and well informed before making any decisions.
+You will also have the chance to ask any questions you have to ensure you're clear and well informed before making any decisions on the next steps.

 Creating your IVF process calendar: Treatment consultation

 If you decide that IVF at abc ivf is the right choice for you, then your next step is to book your treatment consultation.
 During this appointment your fertility consultant will talk you through your treatment plan, ensuring you are comfortable with all your medication, feeling positive and understand each step of the treatment journey.